Corey Kent: Biography

-After shortening his name to Corey Kent, he returned to the Billboard charts in 2022 with a cover of Canadian country music artist Tyler Joe Miller's "Wild as Her".
+As the world started opening up, Corey began touring in Texas and Oklahoma playing in night clubs and opening for bands like Randy Rogers, Parker McCollum, Kolby Cooper, and Cody Johnson.
+Corey then emerged on to the Billboard charts in 2022 with "Wild as Her".
 Due to popularity on streaming services, the song charted in late 2022.
 The song is a follow-up to Kent's second studio album, 21.
 Because of this song's initial charting success, Billboard reported that many Nashville labels were in a bidding war to sign Kent.
 RCA Records Nashville signed Kent in August 2022 and began promoting "Wild as Her" to country radio.
+"Wild as Her" amassed over 300 million streams in its first year, reached platinum status in March 2023 and reached the top spot at Country Radio in May of the same year.